douglasgreen/outlines/computing/databases/mysql.md

 ## MySQL Performance Tuning

 MySQL performance tuning is a crucial aspect of database management aimed at enhancing the efficiency and speed of MySQL databases.
-Let\'s discuss the key topics:
+Let's discuss the key topics:

 ### 1. Understanding Indexing

 Indexing is a method to optimize the performance of a database by minimizing the number of disk accesses required when a query is processed.
-It\'s akin to an index in a book which helps you to find specific information quickly without reading the entire book.
+It's akin to an index in a book which helps you to find specific information quickly without reading the entire book.

 -   Types of Indexes: MySQL supports several index types like B-Tree, Hash, Full-Text, and Spatial.
 B-Tree is commonly used for general purposes.
 -   Benefits: Proper indexing can drastically improve query performance as it allows the database engine to find data without scanning the whole table.